iterative/dvc.org/content/docs/start/experiments.md

 ⚠️ This feature is only available in DVC 2.0 ⚠️

-Experiments proliferate quickly in ML projects where there are many parameters to tune or other permutations of the code or data.
+<abbr>Experiments</abbr> proliferate quickly in ML projects where there are many parameters
+to tune or other permutations of the code or data.
 We can organize such projects and only keep what we ultimately need with [experiments](/doc/command-reference/exp).